AdobeDocs/experience-manager-learn.en/help/sites/integrations/analytics/collect-data-analytics.md

    >[!NOTE]
    >
    > It is possible to add this condition within the custom code function that listens for the `cmp:show` event created earlier in the tutorial.
 However, adding it within the UI gives more visibility to additional users that might need to make changes to the rule.
-Plus we got use our data element!
+Plus we get to use our data element!

 1. Save the changes.